British occupation zone in Germany: Displaced persons, refugees and POWs

 Many German POWs were formed into Civilian Labour units – they still had the status of Surrendered Enemy Personnel but they were used where help was needed such as unloading supplies.
 The German Civil Labour Organisation (GCLO) was set up on 1 August 1947, after the Labour Service units were broken up.
-The Germans were given the choice of either joining the GCLO or being sent to a prisoner-of-war camp until they were regularly released into civilian life.
-By late 1947, over 50,000 Germans were employed and organized in units that were attached to parts of the British Army or the RAF as labourers, drivers, mechanics and in many other role.
+The Germans were given the choice of either joining the GCLO or being sent to a prisoner-of-war camp until they were released into civilian life.
+By late 1947, over 50,000 Germans were employed and organized in units that were attached to parts of the British Army or the RAF as labourers, drivers, mechanics and in many other roles.
 They had a staff of between 220 and 475 men.
 Although the GCLO was considered a civil organisation, its members wore a kind of uniform and were incorporated into a structure that conformed to military principles.
-After numerous former members of the Wehrmacht had left the GCLO over time, new members were hired by the British and made use of its right to forcibly recruit staff if necessary.
+After numerous former members of the Wehrmacht had left the GCLO over time, new members were hired by the British and it used its right to forcibly recruit staff if necessary.
 Most German captives were released by the end of 1948.
 The GCLO was transferred to the German Service Organisation (GSO) on 21 October 1950.

 In January 1945, the basic German ration was 1,625 calories/day, and that was further reduced to 1,100 calories by the end of the war in the British zone.
 This remained at that level into the summer, with levels varying from 840 calories/day in the Ruhr to 1,340 calories/day in Hamburg.
 The German population was existing on rations that would not sustain life in the long term.
-In order to avert starvation in Germany, the Lord President of the Council, Herbert Morrison negotiated a deal with the Americans whereby 675000 LT of grain was shipped to Germany in return for a cut of 200000 LT in shipments to Britain.
+In order to avert starvation in Germany, the Lord President of the Council, Herbert Morrison, negotiated a deal with the Americans whereby 675000 LT of grain was shipped to Germany in return for a reduction of 200000 LT in shipments to Britain.

 The British also had to deal with active resistance groups known as Werwolfs.
 Violence however failed to mobilize a spirit of popular national resistance, largely due to war-weariness of the populace, and as a result Werwolf attacks were low and relatively few reprisals took place in the British zone.